xBLACKICEx/rustowl/README.md

 - orange: value moved
 - red: lifetime error - diff of lifetime between actual and expected

-Currently, we only offer a VS Code extension.
+Currently, we only offer a VSCode extension.

 ## Quick Start